-In the past, attention was thought to be a characteristic that children improved at their own pace, not affected by environmental factors such as a parent’s or caregiver’s behavior.
-However, a new study published in the journal of Current Biology, carried out by Chen Yu and Linda Smith from Indiana University’s Department of Psychological and Brain Sciences, shows the effects caregivers and parents have on children simply by paying attention for an extended period of time.
+In the past, attention was thought to be a characteristic that children improved at their own pace, and we didn’t believe that it was affected by environmental factors such as a parent’s or caregiver’s behavior.
+However, a study published in the journal of Current Biology, carried out by Chen Yu and Linda Smith from Indiana University’s Department of Psychological and Brain Sciences, shows the effects caregivers and parents have on children simply by paying attention for an extended period of time.

-The researchers found that when parents took the time to look at a toy for a sustained period of time, this action was also mirrored by the baby.
+The researchers found that when parents took the time to look at a toy for a sustained period, this action was also mirrored by the baby.
 In fact, the longer the parents held their gaze, the longer the child did too, even after the parent looked away.
-An additional element to consider was that the parents who were most successful at sustaining the baby’s attention were those who “let the child lead.”
+An additional element to consider was that the parents who were most successful at sustaining the baby’s attention were those who “let the child lead”.
 This means that the parents or caregivers waited until they saw the children express an interest in a toy and then intervened and expanded that interest by naming the object and encouraging play.

-“If parents try to lead by getting the child’s attention on the object of the parent’s interest, this effort may not be successful […] But if parents just follow the child’s attention/interest it is easier to be in joint attention with their child.”
-Chen Yu said.
+“If parents try to lead by getting the child’s attention on the object of the parent’s interest, this effort may not be successful […] But if parents just follow the child’s attention/interest, it is easier to be in joint attention with their child” Chen Yu said.

-- Let your baby take the lead during playtime
+- Let your baby take the lead during playtime.

-- Incorporate verbal encouragement
+- Incorporate verbal encouragement.

-- Interact with physical objects
+- Interact with physical objects.